 Heard of Apple?
 Of course you have.

-Not only are its iconic products considered staples in many U.S. households, the company is currently the biggest player on U.S. stock exchanges, in terms of market capitalization (stock price times the number of shares outstanding), and continues to grow to record-high valuations.
-In early May, its market cap briefly surpassed $800 billion—making it the first U.S. company to reach that milestone—and some analysts think it may hit $1 trillion by year’s end.
+Not only are its iconic products considered staples in many U.S. households, the company is currently the biggest player on U.S. stock exchanges, in terms of market capitalization (stock price times the number of shares outstanding).
+Its biggest showing to date came in early August, when Apple became the first U.S. firm to reach a market capitalization of $1 trillion.

 Size does matter when it comes to investing.
 After all, the world’s biggest companies have gotten there for good reason.
 “Apple’s market cap says it’s doing well,” say Davon Barrett, financial analyst at Francis Financial in N.Y.
+(Even as its stock price has struggled this fall, it's still up more than 9 percent so far in 2018.)
 “It’s one of those names everyone’s kind of interested in.”

 Other familiar names that often pique investors’ interest: Alphabet (a.k.a.
-Google, which has a market cap of about $650 billion), Amazon ($457 billion) and Facebook ($427 billion)—all among the top 10 constituents by weight of Standard & Poor’s 500-stock index.
+Google, which has a market cap of about $711 billion), Microsoft ($803 billion) and Facebook ($378 billion)—all among the top 10 constituents by weight of Standard & Poor’s 500-stock index.

 But size isn’t everything.
 “People are always concerned with market cap,” says Bradford Pine, wealth advisor in Garden City, N.Y.
 “But you also have to factor in the way the company is growing and where the company can still go.”

 Not necessarily.
 Companies can always do better, and when it comes to brands like Apple, Amazon and other behemoths, “these are the companies that have been solid and consistent winners,” says Pine.
-“As long as they continue to grow at a good rate and substantiate their valuations, they can continually go higher.”
+If they can continue to grow at a solid rate and substantiate their valuations, they can continue inching higher over time.

 The price is high for these big individual stocks.
-As of May 2017, to buy a single share of Apple, you’d need more than $150, and Facebook’s almost as expensive.
-Alphabet and Amazon shares are closing in on $1,000 per share.
+As of mid-November 2018, to buy a single share of Apple, you’d need about $185.
+Alphabet shares are around $1,000 per share, and Amazon is over $1,500.
 And remember: A single share does not a portfolio make.
 Plus, you’d have to fork over trading costs every time you buy or sell.

 Even better?
 Not only do funds like ETFs give you exposure to many of the stocks you’re probably interested in owning, they offer diversification at a relatively affordable price.
 In a single fund share, you can invest in hundreds of stocks all at once.
 So you’re more likely to enjoy slow, steady gains over the long term.